SanjuRaj24/MudraRecog/README.md

 Collect Dataset

-Run dataset.py inside the Code/ folder to collect keypoint data using your webcam.
+Run dataset.py to collect keypoint data using your webcam.
 Update the mudra label in the script each time.

 Train the Model